Sid2010abc/Event-Horizon-Lab/README.md

 Tech: single self-contained HTML file, vanilla JavaScript and WebGL for the raymarched renderer, no dependencies beyond Google Fonts.
 A discrete or reasonably capable integrated GPU is recommended, since raymarching is the most compute-intensive part.

-Usage: open `EventHorizon.html` in a modern browser.
+Usage: open `EventHorizon.html` in a modern browser or my personal website, sid2010abc.github.io.
 Place black holes, set masses, and run the simulation to watch inspiral and merger unfold.